 - ⇀ Camera operators will be rotated throughout the night

-- ⇀ Actors should be scheduled for 10minutes lots
+- ⇀ Actors should be scheduled for 10 minutes slots

 - ⇀ You will direct the actors during their audition, assisting them to provide their best performance.

 Result: You will learn how to cast a film effectively by doing it for real for your short film.
 This is a favourite session for many students as it is the first opportunity in the course to direct actors and see the characters come to life.

 Christmas Break —–> Friday 17th December —-> Monday 17th January

 Tuesday 18th January 6.30pm – 9.30pm Preproduction: Tonight you will learn all about preproduction for a film shoot and locking in the final logistical and production elements to ensure a successful shoot.
 Shoot location sourcing, selection and finalisation

 ⇀ How to prepare a schedule and a Call Sheet

 ⇀ Working with actors and how to provide effective direction